Skip to Content

 The recently-widened Paul Dudley White pathway in Cambridge, pictured here just west of the B.U.
 Bridge.
 The Reid highway overpass is the brick viaduct structure to the left.
 Photographed on June 5, 2025.

-Tonight, MassDOT will host a virtual public hearing on its plans to remove the William Reid Overpass, a crumbling highway viaduct in Cambridge that flies over the traffic circle on the northern end of the Boston University Bridge.
+On Tuesday evening, MassDOT hosted a virtual public hearing on its plans to remove the William Reid Overpass, a crumbling highway viaduct in Cambridge that flies over the traffic circle on the northern end of the Boston University Bridge.

 Still unresolved, however, is the question of what should replace it.
 One option would be to build another viaduct, in order to continue subsidizing high-speed car traffic along Cambridge's riverfront.
 Another option under consideration would re-route traffic into a slower, safer at-grade intersection that could increase public greenspace along the Charles River.